 A Guide (pun intended) To Drumming Up Business

 To be successful, it’s not just about getting out on the water in your boat.
 You will need to learn new techniques and stay on top of fishing trends.
 But you’ll also need to get your head around marketing!

 There are lots of ways you can advertise your services to people.
 Think about putting ads in local publications and newspapers, or displaying flyers in stores, hotels, and fishing lodges.
 You can also print business cards or flyers.
 A great way to drum up business is by offering free fishing clinics and sharing your knowledge.

 You’ll also need to be active online.
 Setting up social media accounts and a website is essential.
 You’ll be able to connect with even more people without spending too much money.
 People will search Google for local fishing guides in the area, and you want to be up there at the top of the results!

-The key to success is not only attracting people, but attracting the right type of people!
-You want customers who will come back again and again, as well as recommending you to their friends and family.
+The key to success is not only attracting people but attracting the right type of people!
+You want customers who will come back again and again, as well as recommend you to their friends and family.

 How much does a fishing guide make?

 So you’re wondering what the average hunting and fishing guide salary is.
 Well, it will vary depending on how much you charge, how booked out you are, and other factors.
 But statistics show that the average salary for a fishing guide is around $55,000/year.
 The best guides can earn up to $85,000 – so there’s definitely money in it!
 But like setting up any business, it takes time to see the money coming in.
 You’ll need to be committed for the long haul to make it work.

 How much does a hunting guide make in a year?